james-priest/james-priest.github.io/README.md

   <dt>2014 - 2016 • <i>Three-year Hiatus</i> • Los Angeles, CA</dt>
     <dd style="text-align:left"><i>- Being of Service -</i></dd>
     <dd>Needing a recharge, I took time off to re-evaluate what I wanted my focus and position to be in the the industry. <strong>I knew I wanted to work with a large company and that my passion for code meant I wanted to be part of a development team whose members are as excited about the work as I am.
 I had clarity.</strong></dd>
     <dd>It was at this point I was called to move in a completely different direction.
 I was asked to care for a loved one who had been diagnosed with terminal cancer.
-As I stepped into a new role, one of caregiver, I provided in-home care until her passing.</dd>
+I stepped into the role of caregiver and provided in-home care until her passing.</dd>
     <dd><i>This experience showed me what it meant to have strength and dignity in the face of the inevitable.
 I was honored to have been part of this labor of love and in the end, was moved to see that she was able to find meaning in her struggle.
 She passed away peacefully surrounded by friends, family, and loved-ones.
 She was thirty seven years old.</i></dd>
   <dt>2016 - 2017 • <i>Education, Certification & Training, Oh My!</i> • Los Angeles, CA</dt>
     <dd style="text-align:left"><i>- Full Circle -</i></dd>
     <dd>I re-engaged with the development community and have been coding, reading, learning, and absorbing with a passion.
 I didn't want to just throw myself into the job market without first thoroughly mastering some of today's current and most in-demand web dev technologies.
-I had many paths to choose from but decided to settle on technologies I kew and loved. <strong>I focused my efforts on full-stack development, .NET Core & Azure cloud-based services.</strong></dd>
+I had many paths to choose from but decided to settle on technologies I knew and loved. <strong>I focused my efforts on full-stack development, .NET Core & Azure cloud-based services.</strong></dd>
     <dd>So, I jumped into the world of MOOCs, bootcamps, and classes by training 8-12 hours a day, five to six days per week.
 I'm still in the middle of this process and am excited to make the transition to full-time employee where I'll be able to reengage with a team, contribute to the whole, and be one among many once again.</dd>
   <!--
   <dt>2018 - </dt>